 - Adjustable Burner: 3 separately controlled burners with 9,000 BTU each, up to 27,000 BTU cooking power and achieve even heat...

 - 316 Square Inches: Detachable porcelain enameled flat top offers 316 sq. in. cooking area measured 23.6’’ L x 13.4’’...

 - Piezo Ignition: Durable stainless steel control panel with piezo ignition system

-The Genesis II E310 gas grill shares the same features as the less expensive Weber Spirit II E-310 but gives you 140 extra square inches of cooking space and a porcelain-enameled lid, which ensures better heat retention and even distribution.
+The Genesis II E310 gas grill shares the same features as the less expensive Weber Spirit II E-310.
+Still, it gives you 140 extra square inches of cooking space and a porcelain-enameled lid, ensuring better heat retention and even distribution.
 This unit also has superior BTU power over the Spirit II E-310, which is a nice bonus.

 As you should expect from Weber, the Genesis II E-310 includes a bundle of extras.
 These include porcelain-enameled cast-iron cooking grates, a fuel gauge that monitors your propane levels, two stainless steel prep tables, and an extra shelf that rests below the grill box.